sks2k/Razen-Lang/README.md

-# Razen Programming Language beta v0.1.68 (VScode and forks extension update.)
+# Razen Programming Language beta v0.1.685 (Windows Installation Fixed)

 ## Overview
 Razen is a modern, intuitive programming language designed for clarity, performance, and ease of use.
 With a clean syntax inspired by Python and strong type safety, Razen offers an excellent balance between development speed and runtime performance.